 This minor surgery entails the insertion of tiny implants into the soft palate.
 The goal is to stiffen it, reducing its ability to vibrate as a person snores.

-There is little or no evidence to suggest that the following remedies are effective:
+There is little or no evidence to suggest that the following remedies are effective in stopping snoring:

 - chin straps

 - throat sprays

 Snoring can disturb the sleep of those nearby.